oscarbranson/oscarbranson.github.io/about/index.md

 At 16 I went to [St. Clare's, Oxford](http://www.stclares.ac.uk/) to do the [International Baccalaureate](http://www.ibo.org/).
 This is where I got interested in Biology.

-Biology let me to [Bristol University](http://www.bristol.ac.uk/biology/), but not before a [Gap Yah](https://www.youtube.com/watch?v=eKFjWR7X5dU).
-I had an exciting gap year, working 4 part time jobs while doing a chemistry A level at the local comprehensive school.
-I then took off for Borneo with [Raleigh International](http://raleighinternational.org/).
-Essentially, an excuse for a lot of middle class yoof to feel benevolent while having a lot of fun, 'helping' the locals do things they could have done better in half the time.
+Biology led me to [Bristol University](http://www.bristol.ac.uk/biology/), but not before a [Gap Yah](https://www.youtube.com/watch?v=eKFjWR7X5dU).
+I had an exciting gap year, working 4 part time jobs while doing a chemistry A level at the local comprehensive school...
+Then I took off for Borneo with [Raleigh International](http://raleighinternational.org/).
+Essentially, this was an excuse for a lot of middle class yoof to feel benevolent while having a lot of fun, 'helping' the locals do things they could have done better in half the time.
 I learnt to travel, and I learnt to dive.

 After three years studying Biology, I moved on to [Oceanography](http://noc.ac.uk/).
-I left genetics, physiology and ant behaviour, and moved out into the abyssal plains, to find out how little we know about how our planet works.
+I left genetics, physiology and ant behaviour, and moved out onto the abyssal plains, to find out how little we know about how our planet works.

-From here, it was a natural progression to geochemistry, learning how to read the planet from the chemical patterns that biological and geological processes leave behind.
+From here, it was a natural progression to geochemistry, learning how to read the chemical patterns that biological and geological processes leave behind, to tell the story of how the world is put together.
 A wonderfully complex field encompassing biology, chemistry, physics and history.

 Geochemistry took me to [Cambridge](http://www.cam.ac.uk/) to do a PhD in [Earth Sciences](http://www.esc.cam.ac.uk/) under the guidance of mineraolgist [Simon Redfern](https://www.esc.cam.ac.uk/people/academic-staff/simon-redfern) and palaeoceanographer [Harry Elderfield](https://www.esc.cam.ac.uk/people/academic-staff/harry-elderfield).
 I spent my PhD trying to work out how plankton (and other sea creatures) make their shells.